-Amount of funding I have raised to conduct my research, having successfully convinced granting organizations of the innovation, importance and impact of my work.
+Amount of funding I raised to conduct my research, having successfully convinced granting organizations of the innovation, importance, and impact of my work.

 1 of 6

 I am one of a half-dozen nationally recognized and awarded researchers by the professional organization for sociologists in 2015.
 I have met and networked with a diverse group of scientists, expanding my knowledge about cutting-edge data analysis being done in the field.

-Amount of presentations, lectures and workshops I have delivered over the past three years in my various roles.
+Amount of presentations, lectures, and workshops I have delivered over the past few years in my various roles.
 I have a polished and dynamic communication style that appeals to audiences including domestic and international students, and researchers in fields ranging from economics to psychology.
 I am also prepared to handle tough Q&A sessions.

-Number of research assistants I supervise on the Extended Families Study.
+Number of research assistants I supervised on the Extended Families Study.
 As a project manager, I have significant experience in creative problem solving and see collaboration and teamwork as essential to the research process.

 Positive satisfaction rating as Program Manager from participants in the Research Training & Mentorship Program (RTMP).
 I have developed strong relationships with over 40 participants, understanding and responding to their needs to make the most of their program experience.

-Years with the US Department of Justice where I investigated healthcare and health insurance mergers and acquisitions.
+Time with the US Department of Justice where I investigated healthcare and health insurance mergers and acquisitions.
 I have significant experience when it comes to understanding the government and industry side of U.S. healthcare.